 In previous UKA Education Strategies, all UKA athletes in receipt of funding were prioritised for Clean Athletics education.
 This prioritisation succeeded in providing funded athletes with a good base level of Clean Athletics knowledge however it had become clear that more work was needed with athletes who were just below the funding level and are also likely to be subject to testing.
-The 2013-2017 Strategy continued the good work already underway with funded athletes and looked to extend that work to others, helping to ensure that athletes subject to testing have all the information that they need to reduce and limit the risk of inadvertent doping.
+The 2013-2017 and 2018-2022 Strategies continued the good work already underway with funded athletes and looked to extend that work to others, helping to ensure that athletes subject to testing have all the information that they need to reduce and limit the risk of inadvertent doping.

 It is easy to identify those athletes who are funded and relatively easy to identify their coaches and support networks.
 What is much more difficult is to identify the funded athletes of the future.
 Going forward UKA will continue to offer Outreach education at events where the most talented young athletes are competing, but we will also seek alternative methods of identifying those in most immediate need of education.
-In recent years, the Athlete Academy in Sporting Excellence (AASE) qualification has grown into a large programme within mainland Great Britain.
-This provides an opportunity to identify and inform talented young athletes of their Clean Athletics rights, responsibilities and provide them with relevant and up-to-date information.
-The Home Countries will continue to have a big part to play in the identification of athletes in need of information and education and we will also look to the Policy and Support Team to provide both guidance and new ideas to ensure that progress is made towards achieving our goals.
+The Home Countries will continue to have an integral part to play in the identification of athletes in need of information and education and we will also look to the Forum to provide both guidance and new ideas to ensure that progress is made towards achieving our goals.

 Any athlete can be tested at any time, in, or out, of competition.
 Bearing this fact in mind, the potential scale of our educational provision remains huge.
 The long-term goal must be to ensure that everyone within our sport is equipped with the necessary information to make an informed decision.
 Doing so will reduce their risk of inadvertent doping.
-In an effort to continue the work towards this goal, this document will outline the approach that UKA will be undertaking over the next four years.
+To continue the work towards this goal, this document will outline the approach that UKA will be undertaking over the coming years.
 It continues to build on previous Strategies and looks to increase the reach of the key messages.

 At the heart of this approach is the belief that being "clean" and winning "clean" is not just something to aspire to, it is also something to be proud of.
-This core belief is not just something for athletes, but should be a fundamental principle upheld and promoted by all of those involved in our sport (e.g., coaches, officials, medics, physios, support staff, team management, parents, etc.).
+This core belief is not just something for athletes but should be a fundamental principle upheld and promoted by all of those involved in our sport (e.g., coaches, officials, medics, physios, support staff, team management, parents, etc.).
 The environment surrounding the athlete is crucial to shaping future behaviour and its importance cannot be overlooked.